moorepants/me41055/content/pages/schedule.rst

 The basic flow of the course is as follows:

-- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Thursdays, starting the Thursday before the first work session.
+- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Mondays, starting the Monday before the first lecture and work session.
 URLs to these materials will be posted here in this schedule.
 - Homeworks will be released to Brightspace-Vocareum one week before they are due.
 - You will have at least one homework work session available for each homework assignment.
-- You should have watched the lecture videos and ideally started the homework assignments before attending the work sessions.
+- You should have watched the lecture videos and ideally started the homework assignments before attending the lecture and work sessions.
 - During the work sessions you have free time to work on the assignments and the instructors will be present to answer questions and give ad hoc explanations on topics.